Faraaz-Beyabani/CPDP_Daring_Riddlers/checkpoint-4/README.md

 The csv data files used for this assignment can be found in the `src/data/` folder.
 The `src/python/` folder contains the SQL queries used to populate these files in `queries.sql` and the helper functions used in the Jupyter notebook in `helpers.py`.

 ## Prerequisites

+If you would like to run the code cells, the following packages are required.
+Otherwise, to view the notebook, only Jupyter Notebook and/or Jupyter Lab is needed.

 * Jupyter Notebook or Lab
 * NumPy 1.19.4
 * MatPlotLib 3.3.2